AvanzaBank/astrix/doc/tutorial/part2.md

 ### Service binding using AstrixDirectComponent and @AstrixConfigLookup
 The first service-component covered is the `AstrixDirectComponent` which is a useful tool to support testing.
-It allows binding to a service provider within the same process, i.e. an ordinary object within the same jvm.
+It allows binding to a service within the same process, i.e. an ordinary object within the same jvm.
 The true power of the `AstrixDirectComponent` comes when using it in combination with the service-registry, which we will se later in the tutorial when introducing the service-registry.
-This example introduces the `AstrixDirectComponent` in combination with a `@AstrixConfigApi`.
+This example introduces the `AstrixDirectComponent` in combination with a `@AstrixConfigLookup`.

 In this example the api i split into one library, `LunchSuggester`, and one service, `LunchRestaruantFinder`.
-The api-descriptor exporting the `LunchRestaurantFinder` is annotated with `@AstrixConfigApi` which tells Astrix to lookup the service-properties for the `LunchRestaurantFinder` in configuration under the entry name `"restaurantFinderUri"`.
+A service is created using a `@AstrixServiceProvider` annotation which has a property indicating what api-elements to export as a service.
+A service-provider must also define what lookup-mechanism to use to locate the provided services.
+The `LunchServiceProvider` is annotated with `@AstrixConfigLookup` indicating that the properties required to bind to the provided service should be looked up in the configuration.

 ```java
 public interface LunchSuggester {